peipeiwang6/Manuscript/2024_scRNA_in_pathway_prediction/README.md

 ```

 # 2.Model buliding
 The Model_buliding folder contains the workflow code for buliding machine learning models using K-Nearest Neighbors (KNN), Random Forest (RF), eXtreme Gradient Boosting (XGBoost), and AutoGluon-Tablular (AutoGluon) on an expression matrix.
 The data is split into 80% for training and 20% for testing.
-It also includes an R script for generating visualizations of model performance.
+It also includes an R script for generating visualizations of model performance. **No manual execution of R scripts is required**.
 The models will be saved after training, allowing for future use without retraining.

 ## input files
-* Expression matrix: The expression matrix is in CSV format, where rows represent genes and columns represent samples.
+* Expression matrix: The expression matrix is in CSV format stored in the `Data/` folder.
+Rows represent genes, and columns represent samples.
 The first column must be labeled **"Gene"** and contain the gene names.
 The file name must **start with** "KNN", "RandomForest", "XGBoost", or "Autogluon" to indicate which model will be trained.
-The expression matrix will be split into 80% for training and 20% for testing.

     Example file names:
-    * `KNN_expression_matrix.csv`
+    - `KNN_expression_matrix.csv`
-    * `RandomForest_expression_matrix.csv`
+    - `RandomForest_expression_matrix.csv`
-    * `XGBoost_expression_matrix.csv`
+    - `XGBoost_expression_matrix.csv`
-    * `Autogluon_expression_matrix.csv`
+    - `Autogluon_expression_matrix.csv`
 * Gene classification: Contains two columns: one for genes and another for their classification information.
-The first column should match the "Gene" column in the expression matrix.
+The first column should match the **"Gene"** column in the expression matrix, and the second column must be named **"classification"**.
 * Unknown gene expression matrix: The format of the unknown gene expression matrix is the same as that of the expression matrix.

 ## output files